ChainSafe/game-docs-v2/docs/v2/4_erc1155-interactions.md

 :::info

-  A standard interface for contracts that manage multiple token types.
-A single deployed contract may include any combination of fungible tokens, non-fungible tokens or other configurations
+  ERC-1155 is a standard interface for contracts that manage multiple token types.
+A single deployed contract may include any combination of fungible tokens, non-fungible tokens, or other configurations.

 :::

-### Video Explanation Of ERC1155 Prefabs
+### Video Explanation Of ERC-1155 Prefabs

-Here's a video explanation to help you better understand our new prefabs with Sneakz
+Here's a video explanation to help you better understand the new prefabs in web3.unity's latest release, with Sneakz:
 <iframe width="800" height="450" src="https://www.youtube.com/embed/35GdxYaEjlM?list=PLPn3rQCo3XrP6kFaurgMfMQBsyppYBhqW" title="Interacting With ERC-1155 Prefabs On web3.unity v2" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 ### Balance Of {#balance-of}